zapier/django-knowledge/docs/_build/html/_sources/settings.txt

 If ``False``, staff must manually publish questions after answering.

-DESK_FREE_COMMENTING
+DESK_FREE_RESPONSE
 --------------------

 Default ``False``.
 If set to ``True``, any user (respecting DESK_ALLOW_ANONYMOUS_QUESTIONS) can respond to any question.
-If ``False``, only staff or original poster may comment.
+If ``False``, only staff or original poster may respond.